emad-siddiq/cats/README.md

 Alternatively, `fastapi dev main.py`.

+To make changes to the TypeScript files, `cd into frontend/ts` and run `tsc -w` to watch for changes.

 Access the cat app web at `localhost:8000`.
 You can select your favorites and filter by breeds.
 Allow a few seconds for the application to download images.